TheScreamTeam/defang/docs/index.md

-## Sanitizes Indicators of Compromise
+## Sanitize Indicators of Compromise

 Defang is an outlook plugin that allows you to quickly sanitize IPs, domains, and [protocol handlers](https://en.wikipedia.org/wiki/List_of_URI_schemes) while composing or receiving emails.